ToninoK/public-api-tableau-wdc/README.md

 Open http://0.0.0.0:8000/socialbakers_api_wdc.html

+Official [Tableau WDC Simulator](https://tableau.github.io/webdataconnector/Simulator) can be used for testing instead of Tableau Desktop application.

 ## Deployment

 The deployment of Tableau WDC can be done on any HTTP server, making the contents of `src` directory publicly available.